GustinAG/trending-command-service/README.md

 # trending-command-service  <img src="under-construction.png" alt="under-construction" width="100" align="right" />
 Trending CQRS Sample - Command microservice

+## Goal of This
+Demontsrating these architecture paterns within working code in a very simplified way.
+This might help better understand them.

+On the other hand, with the help of this sample code, you will ***not*** see the complictions that come with a huge, complex project.

 ## What You Need for This
  + Visual Studio 2019 - *or higher* - incl.:
     + C# stuff